DBCDK/communityservice/README.md

 For a bird eye's view, see the [product vision](doc/product-vision.md) and the software architecture [context](doc/dbc-community-service-context.pdf) and [containers](doc/dbc-community-service-containers.pdf).

+## Usage

+See the [cookbook](doc/community-developers-cookbook.md) for toplevel examples of how to use the API this service provides.
+For a detiailed description of the API, see the [endpoints](doc/endpoints.md), [query language](doc/query-language.md), and the underlying [database model](doc/db-model.md).

 ## Releases

 Releases are found at GitHub [/releases](https://github.com/DBCDK/communityservice/releases).